USP HMC Publishes Final Cannabis Flower Monograph

 Definition

-The article consists of the pistillate (female) inflorescence of Cannabis sativa L. (Fam.
-Cannabaceae) and its subspecies, varieties, and chemotypes or to all species of Cannabis.
+The herbal drug consists of the pistillate (female) inflorescence of Cannabis sativa L. (Fam.
+Cannabaceae) and its subspecies, varieties, and chemotypes (or all species of Cannabis).
 The article is derived from homogeneous cultivars to contain min.
 90% and max.
 110% of the labeled amount (in mg/g) of total tetrahydrocannabinol (THC) including delta9-THC and the corresponding acid; and min.
 90% and max.
 110% of the labeled amount (in mg/g) of total cannabidiol (CBD) including CBD and the corresponding acid.
 The article may consist of either one of the following three chemotypes:

 Microbial Contaminants